mike-ward/waywards/_posts/2016-10-20-numbers-matter.md

 or about 4100 lbs.

-We add the 100 lbs of the tongue weight to the cargo load giving us a total cargo load of $3,300 lbs.
-We're within the limits of this coach.
+We add the 100 lbs of the tongue weight to the cargo load giving us a total cargo load of 2,800 lbs.
+We're still within the limits of this coach.

-There's another number we need to worry about.
+But there's another number we need to worry about.
 It's **GCWR**.
 Recall this is combined weight of the motor coach and towed vehicle.

 So let's run the numbers.